 Tagged: Body & Breast

-There are various factors which can cause asymmetrical breasts, including genetics, hormonal changes, trauma and puberty.
+There are various factors that can cause asymmetrical breasts, including genetics, hormonal changes, trauma and puberty.
 Breast tissue can change during ovulation, leaving the breasts feeling fuller and more sensitive.
 It is not unusual for breasts to look bigger during this stage in a woman’s menstrual cycle because of water retention and blood flow.
 They return to normal size during menstruation.

 A condition called juvenile hypertrophy of the breast can cause one breast to grow significantly larger than the other.
-This is a rare condition which can often have a negative impact on a woman’s mental health.
+This is a rare condition that can often have a negative impact on a woman’s mental health.
 This can be corrected with surgery.

 Breast asymmetry means one breast has a different size, volume, position, or form from the other.
 Breast asymmetry is very common and this condition affects more than half of all women.

 Some studies have indicated that women with breast cancer have a greater breast asymmetry than healthy women.
-However there are plenty of other risk factors involved and more research into the subject is needed.
+However, there are plenty of other risk factors involved and more research into the subject is needed.